Mikadifo/DontForgetMeAPI/README.md

 # DontForgetMet
 DontForgetMe mobile app backend

-DontForgetMe is an IOS app which objective is to remeber you each time you are leaving home for work, school, etc to take your important things with you.
+DontForgetMe is an IOS app which objective is to remember you each time you are leaving home for work, school, etc to take your important things with you.
 ## Features
 * Account
   * Login